CodeClan-io/react-native-dropdown-multiselect/README.md

 ## 👍 Contribute

-If you want to say **thank you** and/or support the active development of `react-native-multiselect`:
+If you want to say **thank you** and/or support the active development of `react-native-dropdown-multiselect`:

 1. Add a [GitHub Star](https://github.com/CodeClan-io/react-native-multiselect/stargazers) to the project.
 2. Write a review or tutorial on [Medium](https://medium.com/), [Dev.to](https://dev.to/) or personal blog.